-VISITING CAMP
+VISITING CAMP BEFORE SUMMER BEGINS

 If you are interested in seeing where your child will live, eat, and play during their stay we have options for you.
-Please note that Check In/Check Out take place entirely on our field and are not a good opportunity to see camp.
+Please note that Check In/Check Out takes place entirely on our upper field and are not an opportunity to see camp.

-- OPEN HOUSE: Stop by anytime between 1:00-3:00 p.m. on Sunday, June 9 for a staffled tour and snacks. - PRIVATE TOUR: Call or email camp and set up a tour at your convenience anytime between May 1 and June 8.
+- OPEN HOUSE: Stop by on Saturday, May 17 from 10-12 or Sunday, June 8 from 1-3 for a staff-led tour. - PRIVATE TOUR: Call or email camp and set up a tour at your convenience anytime between May 1 and June 8.